Ranidu-Premathilaka/Ludo/Docs/Ludo Advanced.md

   * If a piece lands on the player itself it creates a block(can be 2 or more)
     * Opponents can’t jump over
     * Can land on the adjacent block if the roll is past the block
-    * If there is no other moves to make the turn is skipped		Ex if the roll is 6 and the only player on the board can’t move you have to take out a troop from base
+    * If there is no other moves to make the turn is skipped		Ex if the roll is 6 and the only player on the board can’t move you have to take out a piece from base
-  * Once in homestretch the troop must roll the exact amount to go to home
+  * Once in homestretch the piece must roll the exact amount to go to home

 * Blocks
   * Blocks can move together
   * Can be broken and go back to the normal direction
   * If from opposite directions all should take the longest route
-    * All are move  (dice roll/number of troops) of blocks
+    * All are move  (dice roll/number of pieces) of blocks
-  * If dice rolls 3 6s then the block should be split in such where all the moves of the troops should sum up to 6
+  * If dice rolls 3 6s then the block should be split in such where all the moves of the pieces should sum up to 6

 * Block capture
   * Block of the same size can capture a block(returns to base)
-  * Every troops capturecount increases
+  * Every pieces capturecount increases